 Places covered by this volume:

-We are particularly interested in hearing from potential volunteers from the parishes around Cirencester, whose local knowledge of the areas under study will be especially useful as our research moves out from the town.
+We are particularly interested in hearing from potential volunteers from the parishes around Cirencester, whose local knowledge of the areas under study will be especially useful.

 If you are interested in helping with our work or would like to find out more, please contact the VCH co-ordinator Jan Broadway.

 Transcriptions of records:

 Images from the Charity Commissioners Report on Cirencester, 1829